jamestalmage/jwalk/README.md

 This project is a fork of [jwalk](https://github.com/nkohari/jwalk) which provides essentially the same utility for large JSON objects.

+Before using this project, you definitely want to check out esprimas [online parser demo](http://esprima.org/demo/parse.html).
+You may find it easier to use, and all you need.

 ## Installation

 More documentation (and fewer bugs) coming soon.
 In the meantime, install it via npm: